-15 Celebrity Couples Who Secretly Got Married
+Secret Celebrity Weddings

 Despite their much-publicized relationships and fame, sometimes superstar couples like Beyonce and Jay-Z and Blake Lively and Ryan Reynolds just want to gather with a handful of friends and family members and celebrate privately, whether at home, in their backyard or, simply, in a courthouse.

-Up top, discover fifteen famous pairs who tied the knot in secret, private wedding ceremonies away from the glare of paparazzi cameras.
+Below, discover 25 famous pairs who tied the knot in secret, private wedding ceremonies away from the glare of paparazzi cameras.